Showing posts with label Platformers - Multi Screen. Show all posts

 Aesthetics

-The graphics are nothing like I expected.
+The graphics are nothing like I expected and I mean that in a good way.
 Tiny design but, with superb attention to detail for each of the prisons.
 However, it's the sprites that I love the most: the laughing policeman, Sam sticking out his tongue, and those punched faces with their broken teeth.
 Fantastic pixel art and something that will make even the most miserable gamer smile with joy.
+Throughout, you will be impressed by the humour.

-Music is chip and very nice but Sam Nasty has the ability to disable that.
+The music is chip and nice but Sam Nasty has the ability to disable that.
 So I did.
 Now, just listen to the sound effects and tell me you're not reminded of countless ZX Spectrum platformers!!
-Or is it just me?
 Anyhow, I enjoyed the music but I absolutely loved the amazing sound effects.
 Seriously, just get this game and listen for yourself!!

 This is something else!
 I love how it looks and sounds so let's see some more screenshots...